St Lucy Bulletin

 COME AND SEE – June 27-30 “Come and See” retreat for Men, 18+, with the Community of Jesus Crucified, Martinville, LA

-RELIGIOUS EDUCATION – If you have any questions please contact our DRE Lucille D’Elia at 512-318-5149 or lucilledelia23@gmail.com or speak with her after Mass.
+RELIGIOUS EDUCATION – The RE year is complete.
+Please keep an eye out for next year’s enrollment information.
+If you have any questions please contact our DRE Lucille D’Elia at 512-318-5149 or lucilledelia23@gmail.com or speak with her after Mass.

 MONDAY – Adoration at 8:30 am followed by Mass in the chapel at 9:30.